PovertyAction/github-training/GitHub Guide.md

 ![Blame](/img/blame.png)

-Clicking on the random series of letters and numbers associated with each change (the ‘commit sha') shows a "diff" of the changes made at that point in time.
+Clicking on the random series of letters and numbers associated with each change (the 'commit sha') shows a "diff" of the changes made at that point in time.
 See below:

 ![Example diff](/img/commit_diff.png)